SuavecitoInc/automatic-bxgy-discount-generator/README.md

 Verifying config...
 Config is valid, let's proceed
 29 products found in collection
-Filtering Products with excluded options: Limited, Johnny Cupcakes 60 variants are eligible for discount
+Filtering Products with excluded options: Limited, Special Edition 60 variants are eligible for discount
 Updating variants with metafield { namespace: 'debut', key: 'is_bogo', type: 'boolean' } and value true 60 variant metafields were updated